tkerbe2/explorer-traffic-analyzer/README.md

 # Installation

 This script can be used as a simple python file or you can utilize the executable as an all-in-one package.
 Keep in mind there are variables
 You will want to change to customize your tool before you make it an executable.

+The variables and pieces of code you will want to customize are marked with "## CHANGE NEEDED ##"

 # Usage